#SouthAsia@podcasts - our podcast recommendations

 The Channel - the podcast of the IIAS at Leiden University

-The Channel is the flagship podcast from IIAS at Leiden University.
-Each episode delves into a particular Asian Studies topic from across the social sciences and humanities.
-Through a mixture of interviews, lectures, discussions, readings, and more, The Channel is a platform to connect scholars, activists, artists, and broader publics in sustained conversation about Asia and its place in the contemporary world.
+The Channel is the podcast of the IIAS at Leiden University.
+Each episode delves into a particular topic related to Asian Studies from across the social sciences and humanities.
+Through a mixture of interviews, lectures, discussions, readings, and more, The Channel is a platform to connect scholars, activists, artists, and a wider audience in sustained conversations about Asia and its place in the contemporary world.

 How do empires emerge?
 Why do they fall?
 And how have they shaped today's world?
 William Dalrymple and Anita Anand explore stories, personalities and events of empires in the course of history.
-In the first episode the focus is put on the British in India: the East India Company, India as crown colony, Mahatma Gandhi, the Independence Movement and Partition of India.
+The first episode focuses on the British in India: the East India Company, India as crown colony, Mahatma Gandhi, the Independence Movement and Partition of India.

 Gandhāra: Die ältesten Handschriften des Buddhismus (German)

-In the 1990s, the oldest manuscripts of Buddhism and the oldest manuscripts of South Asia were found in the ancient region Gandhāra, in today's Pakistan and Afghanistan.
-These manuscripts are edited and researched upon in the research project "Frühbuddhistische Handschriften aus Gandhāra" (Early Buddhist Manuscripts from Gandhāra) at the Bayerische Akademie der Wissenschaften.
+In the 1990s, the oldest manuscripts of Buddhism and the oldest manuscripts of South Asia were found in the ancient region Gandhāra, located in what is now Pakistan and Afghanistan.
+These manuscripts are edited and researched within the research project "Frühbuddhistische Handschriften aus Gandhāra" (Early Buddhist Manuscripts from Gandhāra) at the Bayerische Akademie der Wissenschaften.
 The project leader, Dr. Stefan Baums, offers insights in this research project.

 Gebundene Schönheit - Tell me a history (tmah021) (German)

-Dr. Friederike Weis, who leads a DFG project on Indian albums at the Berlin Museum for Asian Arts, allows insights in the historical origins of collector's albums, a format which emerged in the 15th century in Persian-speaking regions.
-These gorgeous albums, illustrated with miniatures, were circulated in India as well and were quite popular in the Mughal Empire.
+Dr. Friederike Weis, who leads a DFG project on Indian albums at the Museum for Asian Arts in Berlin, allows insights in the historical origins of collector's albums, a format which emerged in the 15th century in Persian-speaking regions.
+These gorgeous albums, illustrated with miniatures, also circulated in India and were quite popular in the Mughal Empire.

 The Heritage as Placemaking Podcast

 This series is presented by the international research project Heritage as Placemaking.
-The project is organised into four theoretical strands - decolonisationerasurecommoning, and bureaucracy - and the accompanying podcast follows the same overarching themes.
-For the second year of the podcast series the project focuses on erasure and collaborates with Nepal Conversations.
+The project is organised into four theoretical strands - decolonisation, erasure, commoning, and bureaucracy - and the accompanying podcast follows the same overarching themes.
+For the second year of the series, the project focuses on erasure and collaborates with Nepal Conversations.
 Erasure is curated by Dr. Stefanie Lotter, Senior Research Fellow at SOAS University of London, and Dr. Uma Pradhan, lecturer at University College London.

-Kit Patrick, a teaching fellow at the University of Bristol, offers a guided walk through Indian history.
+Kit Patrick, a teaching fellow at the University of Bristol, offers a guided journey through Indian history.
 The podcast ran for five seasons and allows insights into ancient India.

 A podcast featuring conversations with authors and writers who have published new books covering South Asia.
-Hosted by Karthik Nachiappan, who has a PhD in South Asian Studies from King's College, University of London and is currently a Fellow at the National University of Singapore.
+Host Karthik Nachiappan has a PhD in South Asian Studies from King's College, University of London, and is currently a Fellow at the National University of Singapore.

-A project by Goethe-Institute seeking to capture, document, explore and invite music, poetry, research and discourse on the intersections of music and activism in South Asia.
+A project by the Goethe-Institute trying to capture, document, explore and invite music, poetry, research and discourse on the intersections of music and activism in South Asia.
 The thematic frame of M.A.P // A.M.P interfaces with other topics, especially pertaining to civil society, minorities, feminism, and queer activism.

 A multidisciplinary podcast that hosts scholarly and expert content on South Asia.
-Focusing on fields within humanities and social sciences, the content is curated for those interested in a deeper engagement with topics related to South Asia.
+Focusing on fields within humanities and social sciences, it offers content curated for those interested in a deeper engagement with topics related to South Asia.

 Das Mogulreich - Tell me a history (tmah012) (German)

-Nepal Conversations is a podcast series is presented together where Dr. Uma Pradhan, lecturer at the University College London, talks to scholars and researchers about their interesting work on various aspects of Nepali society.
-For the fourth season of the podcast with a focus on erasure, Dr. Uma Pradhan collaborates with Dr. Stefanie Lotter from the international research project Heritage as Placemaking.
+Nepal Conversations is a podcast series in which Dr. Uma Pradhan, lecturer at the University College London, speaks to scholars and researchers about their interesting work on various aspects of Nepali society.
+For its fourth season, the podcast focuses on erasure, Dr. Uma Pradhan collaborates with Dr. Stefanie Lotter from the international research project Heritage as Placemaking.

 New Books Network - South Asian Studies